Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: New algorithm

 \section{New algorithm}

 We are now going to describe the new algorithm.
 In fact, we describe the missing piece in the previous approach of~\cite{DasDM2021}.
-Because of Lemma~\ref{lem:structure1}, it suffices to search the grounded triangle of largest area.
+Because of Lemma~\ref{lem:structure1}, it suffices to search for the grounded triangle of largest area.
 We have two cases to consider: the apex may be on the boundary of the terrain or not.
 The first case can be handled using Lemma~\ref{lem:boundary}.
-To approach the second case, we use Lemma~\ref{lem:apex}: in such a case the apex of the triangle belongs to $A=\{ \ell\cap r\mid \ell\in L,\, r\in R\}$.
+To approach the second case, we use Lemma~\ref{lem:apex}: in such a case the apex of the triangle belongs to $A=\{ s_\ell\cap s_r\mid s_\ell\in L,\, s_r\in R\}$.
+We refer to $A$ as the \emph{set of candidate apices}.
+See Figure~\ref{fig:segment_A}.
+Each candidate apex $s_\ell\cap s_r$ defines uniquely a triangle because its sides must be collinear with $s_\ell$, $s_r$ and the base of the terrain.

 We start providing a simple property for $L$ and $R$.